-Please refer to chapter 6.6 for more detailed information about setting the sample rate and reference source.
+Please refer to Chapter 6.6 for more detailed information about setting the sample rate and reference source.

-4. Save your settings by clicking the Save & Exit button in the Toolbar or pressing the key labeled 6 on the control panel of the unit or the front panel of the Remote Display 30010.
+4. Save your settings by clicking the Save & Exit button in the Toolbar or pressing the key labeled 6 on the Remote Control 30050 (31900 series) and the control panel of the 31960 series.
 The screen shows Save Global Settings?